DGDejo/food_delivery_time_prediction/model_pipeline/reports/eda_reports.md

 ## Outliers

-Using the interquartile range method, I detected **6 outliers** in the target variable `Delivery_Time_min`, representing just **0.6%** of the dataset.
+Using the interquartile range method, I detected 6 outliers in the target variable `Delivery_Time_min`, representing just 0.6% of the dataset.

 I also checked for outliers in the other numeric features (`Distance_km`, `Preparation_Time_min`, `Courier_Experience_yrs`) and no significant outliers were found.

-Given that the detected outliers in the target might represent legitimate cases (e.g. long distances or difficult traffic scenarios), I chose to retain them in the dataset.
+Given that the detected outliers in the target might represent legitimate cases (long distances or difficult traffic scenarios), I chose to retain them in the dataset.

 ## Feature Relationships